-Furniture and equipment are recorded at acquisition cost, and through December 31, 2007, were adjusted for inflation using the inflation index of the country of origin of the assets, and the variances in the exchange rate vis-à-vis the Mexican peso at year end.
+Furniture and equipment are recorded at acquisition cost, and through December 31, 2007, were adjusted for inflation using the inflation index of the country of origin of the assets, and the variances in the exchange rate against the Mexican peso.

-Depreciation of furniture and equipment is calculated on the straight-line method over the estimated useful lives of the assets as determined by the Institution's management.
+Depreciation of furniture and equipment is calculated on the straight-line method over the estimated useful lives of the assets as determined by the Institution's management and determined by independent experts.
 The annual depreciation rates of the principal asset classes are as follows:

 Rates

 Property 1.25 to 3.5%

 Transportation equipment 25%

 Office furniture and equipment 10%

 Computer equipment 30%

 Other 25%